 Requirements of family members and pets in and outside the home

-All family members will have criminal and sexual offender status checked.
-All members of the family must have appropriate immunizations and documentation.
+All family members will have criminal and sex offender status checked.
+The entire household must have appropriate immunizations and documentation.

 Pets and livestock will need to have proof of licensing, vaccinations, or other local health department regulations.
 In general, the children are not to have contact with your family pets or livestock and must be prevented from accessing the animals.

-Lamuniere said that over the years more has become required of day care providers, such as the amount of time children are allowed to watch television as well as the programming.
-“Education folks (departments) recognize now that it’s not just babysitting, its early education,” said Lamuniere.
+Lamuniere states that over the years more has become required of day care providers, such as the amount of time children are allowed to watch television as well as the programming.
+“Education folks recognize now that it’s not just babysitting, it's early education.”